iLink-CyberShARE/swim-hs-public/README.md

 ## How to use

-+ Use the login endpoint directly to redirect to authentication webpage.
++ Use the login endpoint directly to redirect to authentication webpage at the path /api/hs-auth/login
 + After authentication, the callback endpoint will retrieve token from auth server.
 + If the token is retrieved successfully, you will be redirected to the url of choice with the following url endings /token/expiration-time